Stop the Bleed

 Learn how to Stop the Bleed

-In the Stop the Bleed class, you’ll learn three quick techniques to help save a life before someone bleeds out:
+You’ll learn three quick techniques to help save a life before someone bleeds out:

 - How to use your hands to apply pressure to a wound